Xuleos/DataStructures/README.md

-Types for HowManySmall's datastructures.
+Typings for HowManySmall's datastructures.
 This includes LinkedList, MinPriorityQueue, MaxPriorityQueue, Queue, and Stack